The MS Trust is funding new MS nurses across the UK. But we need your help.

 Just one new MS nurse in an area where they are desperately needed makes such a massive difference for people living with MS. More time can be spent looking at people’s pain relief, mobility and independence.
 And more time can be spent with people with progressive MS, like Jon, who can often be overlooked.

-With the help of our supporters, right now, we are funding new MS nurses in Leicester and Bradford, and are recruiting in a third area.
-That’s three new MS specialist nurses, not just for this year, but for the long term.
+With the help of our supporters, right now, we are funding new MS nurses in Leicester, Bradford, and Lanarkshire.
+That’s more MS specialist nurses, not just for this year, but for the long term.
 Meet the new MS nurses in Leicester

 But that’s just the start.
 There is still a long way to go until we reach our goal of 20 new MS nurses in three years.